Xyclade/MachineLearning/Readme.md

 <img src="./Images/HumanDataPoints.png" width="275px" />
 <img src="./Images/MaleFemalePlot.png" width="275px" />

 In this plot, given that green is female, and blue is male, you can see that there is a big overlap in their weights and heights.
-So if we where to ignore the difference between male and female it would still look like there was a linear function in the data (which can be seen in the **left** plot).
+So if we were to ignore the difference between male and female it would still look like there was a linear function in the data (which can be seen in the **left** plot).
 However when ignoring this difference, the function would be not as accurate as it would be when we incorporate the information regarding males and females.

 Finding this distinction is trivial in this example, but you might encounter datasets where these groups are not so obvious.
 Making you aware of this this possibility might help you find groups in your data, which can improve the performance of your machine learning application.